Aero-ComSci/final-project-bhavna/README.md

 This program is useful to anyone looking to go to the beach this summer!
 Especially if you are a forgetful person or need help packing items for your trip.

 ## 𝘞𝘩𝘢𝘵 𝘥𝘰𝘦𝘴 𝘵𝘩𝘦 𝘱𝘳𝘰𝘨𝘳𝘢𝘮 𝘥𝘰?
 This program is an assistant to help you pack for you next beach trip.
 It gives you a list of items you might need to pack like sunscreen or water and you check off the item as you pack it.
-At the end, when you're done packing, based on what you've entered, it gives you a list of the items you've packed and the items you haven't
+At the end, when you're done packing, based on what you've entered, it gives you a list of the items you've packed and the items you haven't.